asamuzaK/withExEditorHost/README.md

 ```
 #!/usr/bin/env bash

+# Make the script fail immediately when a command fails and don't allow unset variables
+set -euo pipefail

 function main {
   # Install the host for withExEditor that allows editing text in the browser using an editor like Vim
   # After executing this script, reload the browser plugin